Instructions for using Costco's Poster Printers

 - Poster print sizes are limited.
 Prints on the Photo Satin paper can be made at 16x20 and 20x30 inches only.
 Prints on the Photo Board are offered at 11x14 and 16x20 inches.
 No other print sizes are supported.

 - Online ordering and ICC profile usage: Costco's web site is unclear about which printer will be used.
 Both the Fuji Crystal Archive lustre paper used by the silver-halide machines (Noritsu QSS and Fuji Frontier) as well as the Satin stock used by the Epson inkjets are referred to as "lustre."
 The print size determines which printer your images will run in.
 Only 16x20 and 20x30 inch prints use the Epson printers.
 Use the Epson Satin paper profiles for images printed at these two sizes on "lustre" paper.
 All other print sizes should use the Noritsu or Fuji Frontier printer profiles.
+Photo Board prints can not be ordered online.

 - Use Epson profiles for highlighted print sizes